-The application and written documentation should clearly support the reasons for wanting to deactivate approval.
-Some examples include, but are not limited to:
+The application and supporting documents must clearly support the reasons for wanting to deactivate an approval for a short and specific period.
+Some examples include, but aren't limited to:

-- leasing or legal disputes require documentation supporting the steps to resolve the issues and potential alternatives for the pharmacist
+- documents supporting the steps to resolve leasing or legal disputes and potential alternatives for the pharmacist

-- written advice from the shopping complex management advising that the premises are to be renovated and the pharmacy will need to vacate
+- written advice from the leasing management about renovations to the premises and the need for the pharmacy to vacate for a specific period

 - written confirmation of an inability to operate the pharmacy due to illness